thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 So I went and talked to as much people as I could.
 My question was something like this: **How do you find time to keep getting better at your job while still spending quality time with your friends and family ?**

 Unsurprisingly, everyone had their own approach when it came to continuous learning.
-But after careful consideration, I was able to regroup all those personal approaches into three main options:
+But after careful consideration, I realized that almost everyone was following one or more of the following approaches:

 1. Learn by experience
 2. Learn on my own time